tudo-aqua/bgw/docs/index.md

 class MauMauMenuScene : MenuScene(width = 300, height = 500, background = ColorVisual(Color.WHITE))
 ````

-As you can see the menu scene gets a height of 500px and width of 300px while the game scene gets the default size of
+The menu scene gets a height of 500px and width of 300px while the game scene gets the default size of
 FullHD.
 The game scene gets an image as background and the menu scene solid white.
-Read more about
+To read more about
-visuals [here][visualsTutorial].
+visuals click [here][visualsTutorial].

 ## BoardGameScene and MenuScene

-In the MauMau example we have declared a game scene and a menu scene.
-In menu scenes you cannot use draggable
+The MauMau example declares a game scene and a menu scene.
+In menu scenes draggable
+components are not usable, only [LayoutViews](https://tudo-aqua.github.io/bgw/components/layout/layout.html) and
-components, only layouts and ui elements: In other words components that
+[UIComponents](https://tudo-aqua.github.io/bgw/components/uicomponents/uicomponents.html): In other words components
-extend [StaticComponentView][StaticComponentViewDoc].
+that extend [StaticComponentView][StaticComponentViewDoc].

 A [BoardGameApplication][BGADoc] can display one [BoardGameScene][BGSDoc] and one [MenuScene][MSDoc] at the same time.
 While the menu scene is visible, the game scene gets blurred out.